Novartis's Sandoz licenses proposed multiple sclerosis biosimilar

 The medicine is in Phase III clinical development for the treatment of relapsing-remitting multiple sclerosis (RRMS).

-Polpharma Biologics will develop, manufacture and supply the drug, while Sandoz will commercialize and distribute the medicine in all markets through an exclusive global license.
+Polpharma Biologics will develop, manufacture and supply the drug, while Sandoz will commercialise and distribute the medicine in all markets through an exclusive global license.

 Natalizumab, already on the market for a decade, is sold by Biogen Inc as Tsybari.